kool-dev/kool/docs/02-Kool-Cloud/05-Environment-Variables.md

       target: .env
 ```

-This is useful for apps that have require the .env file, but you do not wish to have that built into your Docker image itself.
+This is useful for apps that require the .env file, but you do not wish to have that built into your Docker image itself.